sfergusond/Running2Win-Strava-Importer/README.md

 ![step4](https://github.com/sfergusond/imgdump/blob/master/step%203.png?raw=true)

 5. Install pip.
-First, copy (__if CTRL+V does something weird, right-clicking will paste the copied text instead__) the following into the command terminal you just opened and hit ENTER on your keyboard:
+First, copy/paste the following into the command terminal (__if CTRL+V does something weird, right-clicking will paste the copied text instead__) you just opened and hit ENTER on your keyboard:
 ```
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 ```